carlaxel/Kvass_test/README.md

 - Under backend it is needed to create .env file with PORT (8080, if other change in proxy in package.json needed) and BUCKET
 - Need to have AWS keys setup to run on local machine
 - Bucket in S3 needs public access for GetObject
+- region and bucket variables needs to be updated on frontend component ImageComponent